 merge into the

 spinnakerservice.yml manifest file.
 For example, the

-patchesStrategicMergesection contains links to files that contain partial or complete resource definitions.
-Kustomize uses these patch files to overwrite sections of the
+patchesStrategicMergesection contains links to files that contain partial resource definitions.
+Kustomize uses these patch files to overwrite sections of components or resources, such as the

 spinnaker-kustomize-patches/kustomization.yml is a symlink that points to

 kustomization examples in the

 recipes directory.
 Choose the one